4EU+PharmacoEpi (advanced course):an integrated 4EU+ Pharmacoepidemiology educational course

 Course delivery

 The first part of the course will be delivered online and consists of live online lectures, including questions & answers sessions.
-It will occur during weekdays May 15 to May 17 and May 22 to May 24.
+It will occur during weekdays January 27 to January 31.
 All lectures will be recorded and accessible to the students who cannot attend in person each course.
 The recorded lectures will be available for the next parts of the course.

-The last part of the course will occur at Sorbonne University in Paris during two days from June 22 to June 23.
-Students will present their research protocol and get feedback from their peers and teachers of the three universities.
+The last part of the course will occur at Sorbonne University in Paris during two days from April 3 to April 4.
+Students will present their research protocol and get feedback from their peers and teachers of the four universities.

 Assessment